Missed part 1? Read it here!

 Check out this great video of the swim start here.
-I can’t seem to get it to start at the beginning, but you can scroll back.
 The age grouper cannon goes off around 5 minutes in.

 After the cannon fired, we continued to stand there for a bit.
 Then the mass of people started slowly shuffling forward.
 We inched closer and closer to the starting arch, and after a few minutes, I could see the timing mat and the water was in front of me.
 From my quick glance at the clock on the building nearby, it was 6:42am.
 That meant I would have until 11:42pm to finish.
 Very important mental note.

 I stepped over the timing mat and into the water.
 I could see the wide line of swimmers stretching out in front of me, and there were still a ton left standing behind me.
 It was a big group.
 A few steps into the water and it was time to swim.

 This swim was BRUTAL.
 Absolutely brutal.
 Worst I’ve ever had in terms of contact.
 Right from the start, there were people crammed in around me.
 I kept getting grabbed, smacked, banged into – you name it.
 At one point I got kicked in the chest.
 There was just NO open space to be had.

 Now, in hindsight, 1:20 is a very common swim time, and it would probably have been better to seed myself further back where there were less people.
 I would take swimming past someone who was slower than me over dealing with this crap any day.